Theodore Marston

 Theodore Marston (August 10, 1868 in Minnesota – October 2, 1920 in Los Angeles, California, United States) was an American silent film director and writer during the early silent period.
 He directed films including Aurora Floyd in 1912 and worked with actors such as William Garwood and Harry Benham.
+He became head of dramatic film production at the Kinemacolor Company of America in October 1913.